-First Lady Jill Biden to visit COVID-19 vaccination site in Mississippi
+First Lady Jill Biden visits COVID-19 vaccination site in Mississippi

 JACKSON, Miss.
-(WJTV) – First Lady Dr. Jill Biden will travel to Jackson, Mississippi, and Nashville, Tennessee on Tuesday to visit COVID-19 vaccine sites.
+(WJTV) – First Lady Dr. Jill Biden arrived in Jackson, Mississippi, on Tuesday to visit a COVID-19 vaccination site.

-While in Jackson, the first lady will tour the COVID-19 vaccination site at Jackson State University (JSU).
+While in Jackson, the first lady toured the COVID-19 vaccination site at Jackson State University (JSU).
 The clinic is organized in partnership with the Jackson-Hinds Comprehensive Health Center.

-Pfizer and Moderna vaccines will be available on Tuesday.
-Both walk-ins and scheduled appointments are accepted.
+“Now, in a lot of ways, the vaccines feel like a miracle.
+They were rolled out in record time and work much better than we hoped.
+But still, and I’m sure a lot of you hear this, there’s a lot of misinformation out there,” she said.

+The first lady continued, “The technology behind them really isn’t new at all.
+You know, scientists have been studying similar viruses and working on this type of vaccine for decades.”

-The first lady will encourage everyone in the community to get vaccinated.
-Biden will be joined by House Homeland Security Committee Chairman Rep. Bennie Thompson (D-Miss.) and Jackson Mayor Chokwe A. Lumumba.
+Biden was joined by House Homeland Security Committee Chairman Rep. Bennie Thompson (D-Miss.) and Jackson Mayor Chokwe A. Lumumba.

+“I’m here today to ask all of the people who can hear my voice, who can see my face, to get their shot.
+The vaccine is safe and it doesn’t hurt.
+I promise it doesn’t hurt,” said Biden.

 Currently, Mississippi ranks last in the nation for its vaccination rate.
 Governor Tate Reeves (R-Miss.) announced last week that the state’s COVID-19 State of Emergency will end on August 15, 2021.